Lew Carpenter: Detroit Lions

 In 1953, Carpenter was drafted by the National Football League for the Detroit Lions in the eighth round of the draft, 97th selection.
-The very first time in game play he got the football, he scored a 73-yard touchdown on an interception.
+The first time in game play he got the football, he scored a 73-yard touchdown on an interception.

 For the next three seasons, Carpenter was a running back.
 He was the Lions' leading rusher and won his first world championship in 1953.

 In 1954, Carpenter led Detroit with 476 rushing yards and in 1955, 543 yards.
 He helped the Detroit Lions get back into the 1954 NFL Championship game, by winning the NFL Western Conference, before bowing to the 1954 NFL Champion Cleveland Browns.
 Over his three seasons with the Lions, he rushed for 1,043 yards, with 60 pass receptions (457 yards gained and 4 touchdowns), and scored 10 touchdowns.

 Carpenter's football career was placed on hold for the 1956 season, when he was drafted by the United States Army.
 He served honorably during an 18-month tour in Germany.